 Racing is losing precious time as the Jockey Club's search for a leader suffers major blow

-Industry editor Bill Barber with his weekly take on the key stories
+Industry editor Bill Barber's weekly take on the key stories from the worlds of racing and betting

 At last some of the pieces in British racing's leadership jigsaw have fallen into place, although the picture might not look quite as it was originally envisaged.